alanedwardes/Ae.WebSearchMcp/README.md

 | `GOOGLE_SEARCH_ENGINE_ID` | Your Google Custom Search Engine ID | Yes (if using Google) | - |
 | `OLLAMA_API_KEY` | Your Ollama API key (for hosted service) | No (if using Ollama) | - |

 **Note**: At least one search engine must be configured.
-The server automatically detects all configured engines and randomly selects one for each search request.
+The server automatically detects all configured engines and randomly selects one for each search request, providing load balancing and redundancy.
+If the selected engine fails or returns no results, another engine will be tried automatically.
 Additional search engines may be added in future releases with their own environment variables.

 ### Docker Configuration